deepakkrishnamurthy/PyFilaments/processing/Readme.md

 1. Run_Batch_Analysis.ipynb:

-    Run analysis on a batch of simulation data.
+    Run any analysis on a batch of simulation data.
 These can include:
     - Detecting periodic vs aperiodic behavior
+    - Calculating search metrics of the filament tip

 2. PCAmodes_batch_analysis.ipynb :